ilundberg/replication/occupational_segregation_health/README.md

 # Computing environment

-This code was run on a computing cluster running Windows Server 2012 R2 Standard.

-Processor: Intel(R) Xeon(R) CPU E7-4850 v3 @2.20 GHz 2.19GHz (4 processors)

-Installed memory (RAM): 512 GB

-System type: 64-bit Operating System, x64-based processor
+This code was run on Amazon Web Services EC2 instance of type r5.4xlarge running Ubuntu Linux.
+The instance was configured with 16 vCPUs and 128 GB memory, using Elastic Block Store for storage.
+When run, this cost approximately $1.21 per hour.
+The code ran in just over 5 hours.

 # Software

-This code was run on R version 4.0.3
+This code was run on R version 4.1.0.

-It relies on the following packages: tidyverse (1.3.0), labelled (2.7.0), reshape2 (1.4.4), ipumsr (0.4.5), mgcv (1.8.33), foreach (1.5.1), doParallel (1.0.16), ggrepel (0.8.2)
+It directly loads the following packages: tidyverse (1.3.1), reshape2 (1.4.4), labelled (2.8.0), ipumsr (0.4.5), mgcv (1.8-36), foreach (1.5.1), doParallel (1.0.16), ggrepel (0.9.1), nnet (7.3-16)